underwhelmingToaster/obs_cysec/Access Control.md

 Instead of randomly guessing passwords, a dictionary attack uses "commonly used passwords" databases and may also "one-up" passwords (for example "password" -> "pa5sword" -> one character changed) in this dictionary.

 #### 4.2.2 Birthday Attacks (brute-force)
 A birthday attack focuses on finding collisions.
-One can reduce the success of birthday attacks by using hashing algorithms with enough bits to make collisions computationally infeasible, and by using salts.
+If the used hashing algorithm produces a lot of collisions, One can reduce the success of birthday attacks by using hashing algorithms with enough bits to make collisions computationally infeasible, and by using salts.

 #### 4.2.3 Rainbow-Table Attacks
 This attack utilizes tables of pre-computed hashes to cut out hash-calculation times.